 So next time you find yourself struggling with any of the challenges I listed above, remember -

 Ditch the small beats!

-And trust me, even though it might feel different at first and take some getting used to, the view from outside the forest is really much better.
-Who wants to see a bunch of tree trunks anyway?
+And trust me, even though it might feel different at first and take some getting used to, the view of the forest from more of a distance is really much more satisfying.

 Last but not least, here's a video describing my process and hopefully demonstrating what a different it can make to try this: